yucongkoo/tp/docs/DeveloperGuide.md

 <puml src="diagrams/priority-feature/PriorityCommandParserSequenceDiagram.puml"/>

-The sequence diagram below illustrates how the index and arguments are parsed.
+The sequence diagram below illustrates how the index and priority are parsed.

 <puml src="diagrams/priority-feature/ParseIndexAndArgumentsSequenceDiagram.puml"/>